paulmelis/nano-tools/readme.md

     You can change the output file with the `-d` option.
-  - If you have enough free memory (say 4-8 GBs) you can generate the SQLite database on a ram-disk, such as `/dev/shm` on Linux, for faster generation and query performance.
+  - If you have enough free memory (say 4-8 GBs) you can generate the SQLite database on a ram-disk, such as `/dev/shm` on Linux, for faster generation and improved query performance.
 Copy it to a persistent disk later if needed.
 * `nanodb.py`
   - A Python module that provides an object-oriented API to the SQLite database created by `conv2sqlite.py`.
 This allows easy querying and navigation of blocks, accounts and relations between them.
+The explorer uses this API.
 * `explorer.py`
   - A web-based account and block explorer similar to https://nano.org/en/explore/.
     It lacks certain features and is available mostly to inspect the